PEAK-Legacy/PEAK-Rules/README.txt

 did.
 User documentation is also lacking, although there are extensive doctests describing most of its internals.

+Source distribution snapshots are generated daily, but you can also update directly from the `development version`_ in SVN.

+.. _development version: svn://svn.eby-sarna.com/svnroot/PEAK-Rules#egg=PEAK_Rules-dev
 .. _toc:

 .. contents:: **Table of Contents**